nicolasdao/graphql-serverless/README.md

 #### Custom Errors & Warnings

-2 other properties are very usefull to add warning or error messages:
+Two other properties that are very usefull allow to add warning or error messages:

 ```js
 const customMiddleware = (req, res, next) => {